X

 Employment Insurance (EI):

-- May be accepted at the discretion of our Board as a supplement to income in situations where IA serves as a top-up to regular employment, staff may require additional proof to calculate expected income.
+• May be accepted at the discretion of our Board as a supplement to income in situations where IA serves as a top-up to regular employment.
+The Family Services selection committee may require additional proof to calculate expected income.

 * Excluded Income is money you receive that is not included in your total gross household income in your application: